diazoniclabs/iot-using-nodemcu/README.md

 # IoT-using-nodemcu(1.0)

-All the programs are written in Arduino software 2.3.10 - [Link to download] (https://www.arduino.cc/en/software/)
+All programs were written using **Arduino IDE 2.3.10**.
+You can download it from the official Arduino website: [Arduino IDE](https://www.arduino.cc/en/software/).

 ESP8266 Package Manager version: 3.1.2 ( July 2026)